kevinlin/ai-sdlc-playbook/docs/prompt-library/development/prompt-merge-request-review.md

 For each comment, please:
 - Make it clear the comment it is made by Cursor IDE
-- Include line numbers and file names
+- Include file names and line numbers
+- The inline commment should be inserted right after the code referring to (line number + 1)
 - Be specific and actionable
 - Highlgiht any potential bugs or issues that need to be addressed
 - Provide code examples for suggested improvements